I WANT TO IMPROVE as many relationships as possible

 Jenny loved her dad & hurt deeply for him, but was totally helpless.
 To protect against her overwhelming frustration & powerlessness, she became numb to physical suffering.

-• Accepting the connection between past & present, & continued to grieve Greyling, Jenny sincerely forgave herself for her inaction, without S-H, knowing where it came from.
-Even years later she sometimes feels sad for her dad & the cat, but has made sure to not make that mistake again.
+• Accepting the connection between past & present, & continuing to grieve Greyling, Jenny sincerely forgave herself for her inaction, without S-H, knowing where it came from.
+Even years later she sometimes feels sad for her dad & the cat, without judgement, & has made sure to not make that mistake again with other cats.